-- After 3 unexcused absences, a letter of truancy will be sent home - After 4 unexcused absences, a second truancy notice will be sent home and parents will • be invited to attend a conference to discuss resolution of the truancy problem. - After 5 unexcused absences, the student will be declared a habitual truant and another parent conference will be scheduled.
+- After 3 unexcused absences, a letter of truancy will be sent home - After 4 unexcused absences, a second truancy notice will be sent home and parents will be invited to attend a conference to discuss resolution of the truancy problem. - After 5 unexcused absences, the student will be declared a habitual truant and another parent conference will be scheduled.
 If suggested alternatives to reach a resolution of the truancy problem are not followed through responsibly and successfully, the problem will be reviewed and consideration will be given to pursue a course of legal action.
+This may include disenrollment from Blue Oak and returning the student to their home district.